Mehndi Ceremony in India

 Our weddings are not boring, as anyone who has ever attended an Indo/Pakistani will tell you, it is one big party, full of color song and dance, lasting over many days and in some cases weeks.
 The last four to five days leading up to the wedding day itself are all planned and organized with a whole array of activities on each of the evenings.
 We have many delightful and tasteful dishes on the preparation of the menu for which starts many days before the big day itself.

 Mehndi is a short-term tattoo, and not something you are lumbered with for the rest of your life, just because someone had dared you, or were perhaps drunk or thought it was a great idea at the time!
 This is a tattoo you can have as often as you like, wherever you like and it is totally safe, and only lasts for a few days.
 It is made of all-natural ingredients so you can be sure of not getting any harmful or cancerous elements in your skin.

 The application of Mehndi in our culture is a sign of a joyous occasion, it is almost always used on celebratory occasions, such as Diwali, Eid, wedding, engagement, and so on.
 I myself have tried, on a few occasions to dabble with Mehndi patterns.
-I am sure we all seen or know Mehndi artists who are totally brilliant.
+I am sure we have all seen or know Mehndi artists who are totally brilliant.
 Many Mehndi artists are known to command fees from anywhere between 150 to 1500 USD just for one wedding.
 Not to mention the gifts such as sarees, jewelry, sweets, and other gifts that they expect!
 The ultimate idea is to make the bride, who is about to start a new life away from her family, feel like a princess.